rmrsk/EBGeometry/Docs/Sphinx/source/ImplemDCEL.rst

   The mesh stores all the vertices, half-edges, and faces, and if it is watertight and orientable it is also a signed distance function.
   Typically, the mesh is not created by the user but automatically created when reading the mesh from an input file.

-All of the above DCEL classes have member functions of the type:
+The above DCEL classes have member functions of the type:

 .. code-block:: c++

    T signedDistance(const Vec3T<T>& a_point) const noexcept;
    T unsignedDistance2(const Vec3T<T>& a_point) const noexcept;

-Thus, they fulfill the template requirements of the primitive type for the BVH implementation, see :ref:`Chap:BVHConstraints`.
-See :ref:`Chap:BVHIntegration` for details regarding DCEL integration with BVHs.
+which can be used to compute the distance to the various features on the mesh.

 .. _Chap:BVHIntegration: